Ensembl/ensembl-genes-metadata/README.md

 #### What it does

-All fastq files are subsampled randomly to a size of 50000 reads and the initial large files are erased.
+All fastq files are subsampled randomly to a size of 50000 reads.

 #### Notifications